 - If the customer enters an incorrect zip code, RPA can make assumptions, but it can’t guarantee its guess is correct.

 - If the data is unreadable, it can’t process it.

-Businesses need complementary solutions that can ensure that the data coming into an RPA system is correct and complete.
+Businesses need complementary solutions to ensure that the data coming into an RPA system is correct and complete.

 Consumers make mistakes.
 When they complete forms, they forget a digit in a zip code or mistype a city name.
-That’s why it is vital that online forms are checked for accuracy before they are sent to an RPA system.
-A well-designed form can also reduce errors because it can intuitively lead the consumer through form completion.
-With a no-code eForm solution, companies do not have to wait for IT to create a form, because programming skills are not required.
+That’s why online forms must be checked for accuracy before they are sent to an RPA system.
+A well-designed structure can also reduce errors because it can intuitively lead the consumer through form completion.
+With a no-code eForm solution, companies do not have to wait for IT to create a form because programming skills are not required.
 Changes can be made quickly if new information is needed.
 Or forms can be altered if the design results in more end-user errors.